 By reducing inflammation, ginger is a powerful way to relieve tired, sore joints and reduce swelling.
 It’s even used to treat arthritis.
 (5)

 This can mean less achiness after exercise and relief of knee pain.
 Ginger also reduces menstrual pain and puffiness.
 (2) Dr. Axe talks about how ginger has been shown to relieve cramping and headaches from menstruation as much as ibuprofen.

-If you’re looking for more anti-inflammatory spices, read about the anti-inflammatory weight-loss, antioxidant health benefits of cinnamon (+ which kind to buy!) in this post.
+If you’re looking for more anti-inflammatory spices, read about the health benefits of cinnamon for weight loss (and beyond).

 Recover quicker with ginger tea

 The next time you get sick or injured, you should add ginger tea to your grocery list.

 The anti-inflammatory and analgesic power of ginger calms your system so it can repair itself from the effects of the common cold, the flu or even after surgery.
 (1) It can also help soothe any nausea you might get from the anesthesia.
 Read the How Much Ginger Tea + Precautions section below for more info on this.